keepraw/bilive/docs/record.md

 The recording part I use [blrec](https://github.com/acgnhiki/blrec), according to the [corresponding issue](https://github.com/acgnhiki/blrec/pull/264) it seems to be blocked by risk control.
 This is the [Bilibili API error 412 situation](https://github.com/SocialSisterYi/bilibili-API-collect/issues/872).

 Solution: I recommend adding or replacing UA, you can also consider adding cookies, wait a few minutes to execute `./record.sh` to retry.
-Or use docker to deploy blrec separately.

 ## `http://localhost:2233/settings` webpage cannot be accessed